cds-snc/gcds-docs/src/en/components/date-input/use-case.md

 ### Month, year format
 - For a date that does not have a day, like a driver’s licence expiry date.
-- For an approximate date, like the date they lost their ID card  (month and year)
+- For an approximate date, like the date they lost their ID card  (month and year).
 - For a date the person may not know the exact day of.